spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-discord.md

 All Matrix rooms created this way are **listed publicly** by default, and you will not have admin permissions to change this.
 To get more control, [make yourself a room Administrator](#getting-administrator-access-in-a-portal-bridged-room).
 You can then unlist the room from the directory and change the join rules.

-If you want to disable portal bridging, set the following in `vars.yml`:
+To disable portal bridging, add the following configuration to your `inventory/host_vars/matrix.example.com/vars.yml` file:

 ```yaml
 matrix_appservice_discord_bridge_disablePortalBridging: true
 ```

+### Usage

 To get started with Portal Bridging: